 - “I’m worried about my presentation at work tomorrow.
 What if I fall apart?”

-Here are 6 ways to stop worrying about the small stuff:
+Here are 6 ways to stop worrying about the big and small stuff:

 - Reframe your worry.
-Remember that it’s your perception that dictates your worry.
-You are the only one who can assign meaning to things.
-So if you assign worry to a lot of things try to practice reframing it to something more productive.
+Remember that your perceptions drive your worry.
+You are the only one who can assign your meaning to things.
+If you assign worry to a lot of things try to practice reframing it to something more productive.